KunwarManish/MovieBookingSystem/README.md

 He can also view the number of users that are registered to the web portal.

 Online Movie Booking system features
-1.Login and Registration for users.
+1. Login and Registration for users.
-2.View show time just by selecting your preferred date.
+2. View show time just by selecting your preferred date.
-3.Movie Reviews and ratings.
+3. Movie Reviews and ratings.
-4.Movie trailers .
+4. Movie trailers .
-5.Payment Gateway needs to be added to this project.
+5. Payment Gateway needs to be added to this project.
-6.Admin dashboard.
+6. Admin dashboard.
-7.Add, delete and edit movie theaters.
+7. Add, delete and edit movie theaters.
-8.Add, delete and edit movies.
+8. Add, delete and edit movies.
 9.Add, delete and edit shows and their rates for each classes.